Addiction Resources for Veterans

 Types of Programs

 At the end of the day, it is your choice of the type of program you wish to complete.
 Many options are available from which to choose.
 Some people require inpatient or residential care to eliminate all possible temptations during this difficult transition.
 Others cannot take time off work or be away from their children.
 For these individuals, outpatient care is often the best approach.
 Many people will require some type of detox or medication-assisted program to begin the process.
 Everyone should seek out therapy.
 Today, the types of therapy available are extensive.
-At Granite Recovery Centers, we run two of the most notable rehab clinics in New England: Green Mountain Treatment Center and New Freedom Academy.
+At Granite Recovery Centers, we run two of the most notable rehab clinics in New England: Green Mountain Treatment Center and NFA Behavioral Health.

 Green Mountain Treatment Center